GoogleChrome/web.dev/content/fast/using-lighthouse-ci-to-set-a-performance-budget/index.md

 <pre class="devsite-terminal devsite-click-to-copy">firebase login:ci</pre>

-It will open a new tab so Firebase can verify you.
-After that, look back at the console and you’ll see your freshly minted token.
+It will open a new tab in a browser window so that Firebase can verify you.
+After that, look back at the console, and you’ll see your freshly minted token.
 Copy it and go back to Travis.

 In your project on Travis go to More options > Settings > Environment variables.